jakewan/test-azurerm-provider-fork/README.md

-# Mixing Terraform Official and Community Providers Within a Module
+# Test AzureRM Provider Fork

+Status of this project: Work in progress

+Due to https://github.com/jakewan/test-azurerm-provider-fork/issues/1, the Terraform can successfully generate a plan to build an Azure Stream Analytics job with compatibility level 1.2, but it fails when you try to apply the changes.
+This is due to the naive approach I attempted to add the missing feature.
+The error reported by the API offers the correct solution.
+Until I've had a chance to follow-up on that, **this project is broken**.

+## Mixing an official Terraform provider and a community provider of the same type within a child module

+This project demonstrates a solution for the following use case:

-Suppose that you use Terraform modules to subdivide your infrastructure code in some way.
-Further suppose that an official Hashicorp provider doesn't support the latest features that your use case requires for a particular resource type.
-What now?
-It's reasonable to assume that a badass utility like Terraform allows you to specify a community provider at the resource level inside a module, right?
+1. You use Terraform modules to subdivide your infrastructure code in some way.
+2. An official Terraform provider doesn't support the latest features that your use case requires for a particular resource type.
+3. You have chosen to fork the Terraform provider to obtain the missing functionality.
+Based on the fork, you have published a community provider in the [Terraform Registry](https://registry.terraform.io).

 Well, it might not be abundantly clear from the official documentation (as I write this), but...